 The Neal Administration was caught off-guard by the unexpectedly intense outpouring of public anger following the defeat of the audit proposal.
 It was obvious that the Covenant and its supporters in the community and on the Council were not going to let the matter drop.
 Finally Councilor Robert Markel came forward with a compromise proposal to fund an audit covering a much shorter period of time - 1979 to 1984.

-Mayor Neal promised to negotiate with the auditing firm to redirect their focus to Winchester Square, but the level of trust between the black community and the Neal Administration was now badly frayed.
-Ogulewicz found himself more and more pushed into the position of the point man for black leaders trying to monitor the audit, as he and Morris Jones were the only Councilors the black community seemed to trust.
+Mayor Neal promised to negotiate with the auditing firm to redirect their focus to Winchester Square, but the level of trust between the black community and the Neal Administration was by now badly frayed.
+Ogulewicz found himself being pushed into the position of the point man for the black leaders trying to monitor the audit, as he and Morris Jones were the only Councilors the black community seemed to trust.
 Even Morris Jones came under increasing criticism by The Covenant for what they described as his "hesitant leadership."
 Some complained that they felt that Jones was more concerned with his relationship with the white power structure than he was with the concerns of the Covenant and the black community.
 Therefore, it was increasingly Ogulewicz whom the black community turned to as the only person who had shown the courage to stand unwaveringly by the Covenant from the very beginning.

 So the city waited for the auditors from Peat, Marwick and Mitchell to complete their work.
 And they waited, and they waited.
 Originally the audit was supposed to be ready in only 60 days.
 Then 90 days.
 Soon over six months had passed, with no results released or even scheduled to be released.
-Yet it was rumored all over the city that the audit had in fact been completed and that the Neal Administration was sitting on it.
+Yet it was rumored throughout the city that the audit had in fact been completed and that the Neal Administration was sitting on it.

 Finally, Ogulewicz decided that enough was enough.
 Calling a press conference on October 10, Ogulewicz demanded the immediate, unconditional release of the document.
 "This audit began in April." he said.
 "For $50,000 dollars we were told the audit would not take more than 60 to 90 days, and it is now six months since the audit began.
-All excuses for the final report not being given are not valid.
+All excuses for the final report not being released are not valid.
 Therefore I am calling for the release of the report immediately."

-It turned out that Peat, Marwick and Mitchell reported that they simply couldn't get the documents they needed from the Neal Administration or the Springfield Redevelopment Authority to have enough information to draw any conclusions about anything at all.
-Either the Neal people claimed the documents were lost or they turned over documents that were so sloppy and incomplete that the auditing firm simply couldn't gather enough information to make any definitive statements, except to say that the city's record keeping desperately needed to be improved.
+It turned out that Peat, Marwick and Mitchell reported that they couldn't get the documents they needed from the Neal Administration or the Springfield Redevelopment Authority to have enough information to draw any conclusions about anything at all.
+Either the Neal people claimed the documents were lost or they turned over documents that were so sloppy and incomplete that the auditing firm simply couldn't gather enough information from them to make any definitive statements, except to say that the city's record keeping desperately needed to be improved.
 The Covenant was infuriated.
 "You have not yet begun to feel the wrath of The Covenant," cried the Rev. Warren Savage toward city leaders.
 The Rev. William Dwyer declared, "We feel that the audit shows a pattern of irresponsibility, particularly on behalf of the Springfield Redevelopment Authority."

 But despite the outcry, the predictable spin doctoring soon began.
 Although the audit had resolved no suspicions one way or the other, Councilor Francis Keough stepped forward to declare that the audit had "lifted the cloud of suspicion" from all concerned.
-The Springfield Newspapers downplayed the missing documents and declared in its headline "Audit clears use of block-grant funds" although the truth was it had done no such thing.
+The Springfield Newspapers downplayed the missing documents and declared in its headline "Audit clears use of block-grant funds" although actually it had done no such thing.
 Despite repeated pleas from the Covenant not to let the matter drop, it became impossible to generate any more interest on the part of most Councilors toward any further investigation.
 The Covenant appeared to have been bamboozled off the stage of city politics, swept aside by Neal Administration rhetoric about "putting the past behind us and moving on."
 But the Neal Administration's victory over the black community was to be short lived, for no sooner was The Covenant shoved to the sidelines than another major controversy erupted in Winchester Square.

 The Winchester Square clergy who made up the membership of The Covenant had been radicalized by their unsuccessful attempt to uncover what had become of the over 90 million dollars in economic development money that had supposedly been spent in the black community.
 The Covenant members had demanded that an audit be conducted to discover where all the money had disappeared to, but the Neal Administration, through a series of delays, deceptions and restrictions, had caused the final audit to be so vague and incomplete as to have been useless.